herzogf/rebuild64/README.md

 In the future each list element points to separate pages containing detailed information, but not yet :wink:

 ## Collaboration
 Feel free to add or correct content by simply creating a pull request.
-The repo is put under the Creative Commons Attribution-NonCommercial-ShareAlike license to keep all information open for all us N64 fans :smiley:
+This repo is put under the Creative Commons Attribution-NonCommercial-ShareAlike license to keep this hopefully useful information open to all us N64 fans :smiley: